Bhakti-D/Bengaluru-House-Price-Prediction/README.md

 # Bengaluru-House-Price-Prediction

-##### Objective - Create a model to estimate the price of houses inBengaluru and host it on Heroku.
+##### Objective - Create a model to estimate the price of houses in the Bengaluru city and host the developed model on Heroku.

+###### Description of the project -

+This is a Machine Learning model which integrates Data Science and Web Development.Housing prices fluctuate on a daily basis and are sometimes exaggerated rather than based on worth.
+The major focus of this project is on predicting house prices using genuine factors.
+The goal of this project is to learn Python and get experience in Data Analysis, Machine Learning

 #### Dataset Link - https://www.kaggle.com/datasets/ameythakur20/bangalore-house-prices